Edison Spinal Cord Injury Lawyer

 If you are dealing with the aftermath of a spinal cord injury, you are likely feeling overwhelmed.
 A spinal cord injury can change your life in an instant.
 Spinal cord injuries are unlike most other types of injuries.
 They require a complete overhaul of your life, and the effects often extend to friends and family.
 Adjusting to this change can be hard.
 If your injury was the result of someone else’s negligence, you’re likely feeling a wide range of emotions.
 These are normal.

 At Jacoby & Meyers, LLP, we want to help you get through this difficult time.
 If your injuries happened because of someone else’s actions, you may be eligible for financial compensation to help pay for your medical costs, home and vehicle modifications, mobility equipment, and much more.
-To learn more, contact the Edison personal injury lawyers at Jacoby & Meyers, LLP, for a free case evaluation.
+To learn more, contact the Edison Spinal Cord Injury lawyers at Jacoby & Meyers, LLP, for a free case evaluation.

 A Closer Look at Spinal Cord Injuries